Louisiana seeks trial on redistricting, says 'plenty of time' before 2024 vote

 Attorneys with Holtzman Vogel filed papers noting that the district court could revisit the case and finish its business by the end of this year, "allowing plenty of time for resolution before the 2024 elections."
 The filing is co-signed by lawyers representing the Speaker of the House and Senate President, Attorney General Jeff Landry and Secretary of State Kyle Ardoin.

 Congressional elections in Louisiana will take place on Nov.
 5, 2024.
-Redistricting would change maps in a way that could affect hundreds of thousands of voters, and could put two current congressmen into the same district.
+Redistricting would change maps in a way that could affect hundreds of thousands of voters, and could put two current congressmen in the same district, where they would compete against each other.

 More News